sailfishos/sailfish-setup/README.md

 Sailfish Setup
 ==============

-This package is responsible for creating Sailfish OS specific users and/or groups on which other packages could depend on.
+This package is responsible for creating Sailfish OS specific users and groups on which other packages may depend on.

 Usage
 -----